quadbio/scRNAseq_analysis_vignette/Tutorial.md

 ```
 By default, Seurat calculates the standardized variance of each gene across cells, and picks the top 2000 ones as the highly variable features.
 One can change the number of highly variable features easily by giving the ```nfeatures``` option (here the top 3000 genes are used).

 There is no good criteria to determine how many highly variable features to use.
-Sometimes one needs to do some iterations to pick the number that gives the most clear and interpretable result.
-Most often, a value between 2000 to 5000 is OK and using a different value usually don't affect the results too much.
+Sometimes one needs to go through some iterations to pick the number that gives the most clear and interpretable result.
+Most often, a value between 2000 to 5000 is OK and using a different value doesn't affect the results too much.

 One can visualize the result in a variable feature plot, but this is optional.
 ```R